Cooley Innocence Project

 The work of the Innocence Projects, nationally, has been credited with the release of over 150 wrongfully accused prisoners through the use of DNA testing.

 At the beginning of the term, you will be expected to attend an orientation session.
 The purpose of this session is to familiarize you with the policies and procedures, and to familiarize you with Michigan’s DNA testing statute and DNA testing in general.

 Students who enroll in the Innocence Project must do so for two consecutive terms.
 The Innocence Project meets as a class for two hours a week; in addition, students meet with their supervisors weekly to review cases.
 You will be required to document a minimum of ninety (90) hours of work per term.

 All students with a cumulative GPA of 2.00 or better, at least 40 credit hours earned, and at least two terms left before graduation are eligible for admission into the program.

 Applications are reviewed to ascertain the applicants' eligibility.
 Applicants closest to graduation, with at least two terms remaining, are favored in the selection process.
 Students who have applied before and who have not been selected for enrollment are also favored.
 Students will be notified personally by noon on the Friday before registration begins.

 Print and complete a Clinical Program Application and return it to the Office of Planning, Programs, and Assessment by the deadline for all Clinical applications.
 Applications are available in the Cooley Portal.

 The Cooley Innocence Project does not charge for its services and receives no government funding.
-It is maintained entirely by Cooley Law School, with a supporting grant from the Michigan Bar Foundation and private donations.
+It is maintained entirely by Cooley Law School, with a supporting federal grant and private donations.